fxxdx/LOOSE/README.md

 ## Construct Model Selection Stack

-Firstly, the rolling slice and forecasting strategy are used to test the forecasting performance of 16 MTSF methods on 25 datasets
+Firstly, rolling slice and forecasting strategy are used to test the forecasting performance of 16 MTSF methods on 25 datasets
 We provide the scripts for 16 MTSF methods in the folder `./scripts/multivariate_forecast`.
 In this foloder, scripts are grouped by horizon.
 For example, you can reproduce a experiment result with horizon 96 on AQShunyi dataset as the following:

 ```shell